Little Man (2006 film): Box office

-Little Man film grossed $58,645,052 domestically and a total $101,595,121 worldwide.
+Little Man film grossed $58,645,052 domestically and a total of $101,595,121 worldwide.
 The film's budget was $64 million.
 The film was released in the United Kingdom on September 1, 2006, and opened on #2, behind You, Me and Dupree.

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 12% based on reviews from 90 critics.
 The site's consensus is "Another gimmicky comedy from the Wayans brothers, Little Man comes with the requisite raunchiness, but forgot to bring the laughs."
-On Metacritic, it has a score of 26 out 100 based on reviews from 22 critics, indicating "Generally unfavorable reviews".
-Audiences surveyed by CinemaScore gave the film a grade B+ on scale of A to F.
+On Metacritic, it has a score of 26 out 100 based on reviews from 22 critics, indicating "generally unfavorable" reviews.
+Audiences surveyed by CinemaScore gave the film a grade B+ on a scale of A to F.

-The film received a 4.2 out of 10 on "Common Sense Media".
+The film received a 4.2 out of 10 on Common Sense Media.

 Slant Magazine gave the film a 1.5 out of 4.

-In an especially scathing review on BBC Radio 5 Live Mark Kermode described the film as "possessed by the devil".
+In an especially scathing review on BBC Radio 5 Live, Mark Kermode described the film as "possessed by the devil".

 Awards

-The film was nominated for seven 2006 Golden Raspberry Awards: Worst Picture, Worst Actor (Marlon Wayans & Shawn Wayans), Worst Actor (Rob Schneider, also nominated for his performance in The Benchwarmers), Worst Director (Keenen Ivory Wayans), Worst Screen Couple (Shawn Wayans & EITHER Kerry Washington OR Marlon Wayans), Worst Screenplay and Worst Remake or Rip-off (of the 1954 Bugs Bunny cartoon Baby Buggy Bunny).
+The film was nominated for seven 2006 Golden Raspberry Awards: Worst Picture, Worst Actor (Marlon Wayans and Shawn Wayans), Worst Actor (Rob Schneider, also nominated for his performance in The Benchwarmers), Worst Director (Keenen Ivory Wayans), Worst Screen Couple (Shawn Wayans and either Kerry Washington or Marlon Wayans), Worst Screenplay and Worst Remake or Rip-off (of the 1954 Bugs Bunny cartoon Baby Buggy Bunny).
 It later won three of the awards, Worst Actor, Worst Screen Couple and Worst Remake or Rip-off.

 Home media

 The film was released on Blu-ray, UMD and DVD in the United States on November 7, 2006, and also in the United Kingdom on 15 January 2007, and it was distributed by Sony Pictures Home Entertainment.
+It would rank second on the DVD sales chart upon its release, behind Cars.